Abarim Publications' online Biblical Greek Dictionary

 The word δυο (duo) is the Greek word for the cardinal number two, and is used closely comparable to the word two in English.
-It comes with the following derivatives:
+In the New Testament it's used 133 times, see full concordance, and comes with the following derivatives:

 - Curiously, the Greek language has another word for twelve, which is the reverse of the previous word: δωδεκα (dodeka).
-This version is used for "the twelve" apostles or "the twelve" tribes (Matthew 9:20, Mark 14:10).
+This version is used for "the twelve" apostles or "the twelve" tribes and occurs 73 times; see full concordance.
 This word in turn yields:

-- Together with the cardinal number εκατον (hekaton), meaning a hundred: the cardinal number διακοσιοι (diakosioi), meaning two hundred (Mark 6:37, John 6:7, Acts 23:23).
+- Together with the cardinal number εκατον (hekaton), meaning a hundred: the cardinal number διακοσιοι (diakosioi), meaning two hundred.
+This numeral occurs 8 times; see full concordance.

-- Together with the noun δραχμη (drachme), meaning a drachma: the noun διδραχμον (didrachmon), a double-drachma (Matthew 17:24).
+- Together with the noun δραχμη (drachme), meaning a drachma: the noun διδραχμον (didrachmon), a double-drachma (Matthew 17:24 only).